Welder Visa Sponsorship Jobs in Ohio

 Are there any state-specific considerations for welders seeking sponsorship in Ohio?

-Ohio employers sponsoring H-2B or EB-3 workers must pay the prevailing wage as determined by the Department of Labor for the specific occupation and county.
+Ohio employers sponsoring H-2B visa or EB-3 workers must pay the prevailing wage as determined by the Department of Labor for the specific occupation and county.
 Ohio has no state-level licensing requirement for welders, but industry certifications from the American Welding Society carry significant weight with Ohio manufacturers.
 The state's concentration in automotive and aerospace manufacturing means welders with quality-system experience, such as familiarity with ISO or NADCAP standards, are particularly sought after.

 What is the prevailing wage for sponsored welder jobs in Ohio?